 That title may sound like the description of the work to which many office workers devote their entire careers.
 But in this case, I had a more limited set of tasks in mind.

 A search suggested there were various ways to generate randomly named files and/or files containing junk data.
 If I needed just one junk file, Fake File Generator provided a free and easy way to create files of various types (e.g., JPG, DOC, MP3) of a specified size with a specified name.
 File Destructor seemed to be a less flexible alternative.
 GenerateData.com would give me a file filled with intelligent junk.
-For instance, I used it to quickly create a bogus Excel spreadsheet containing 100 records, each consisting of a fake name, email address, zip code, and ten words of text.
+For instance, I used it to quickly create an Excel spreadsheet containing 100 records, each consisting of a fake name, email address, zip code, and ten words of text.

 I was interested in a solution that would produce multiple unique junk files quickly.
 That seemed to call for a program, script, batch file, or command that I could run on my computer.
 Several sources mentioned or offered downloadable programs of potential value.
 These programs included Random File Generator, Tahionic Disk Tools Toolkit, Dummy File Creator, NOD32 Dummy File Creator Utility, Random Data File Creator, and Seedling Dummy File Creator.
 (Later, I noticed that Raymond listed several others, including the hard-to-find but seemingly worthy Create Dummy Files.)

 That, I decided, was the route I would take: use someone else’s canned solution.
 But first, I wanted to round out my review of possibilities.
 In addition to web-based and downloadable programs for the purpose, my search highlighted the option of creating and running a batch file or command.
-(Creation of a batch file just involved creation of a *.bat file with the desired text.)
+(Creation of a batch file just involved creation of a *.bat file with the desired commands.)
 This would have the advantage of flexibility to meet situations not addressed by the foregoing options.
 Basic illustrations:

 - Renji suggested a command (“fsutil file createnew C:\File\presentation.ppt 100000”) to create a file of 100,000 bytes (note that the file and path name might have to be enclosed in quotation marks if they contain spaces).